gillimo/research-agent/docs/setup_local.md

 - Python 3.11+ recommended for the CLI/service (will add requirements once code lands).
 - Secrets/config: copy `.env.example` to `.env` and set `OPENAI_API_KEY` (required for Martin artifact/cloud), `MARTIN_MODEL_MAIN`, `MARTIN_MODEL_MINI` as needed.
 - Optional: Hugging Face token only if you switch to gated embedding models; default embedding is public (`all-MiniLM-L6-v2`).
+- Local-only mode: set `local_only: true` in `config/local.yaml` or `RESEARCHER_LOCAL_ONLY=1` to block all cloud calls.
+- Auto source discovery: set `auto_update.sources_on_gap: true` to request Librarian source suggestions on low-confidence queries.

 Environment layout
 - Clone/open `C:\Users\gilli\OneDrive\Desktop\research_agent`.